Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 &nbsp;

-The inner loop copies the bits from `val` to `secretBits` the bit array for the preimage.
+The inner loop copies the bits from `val` to `secretBits`, the bit array for the preimage.

 ```javascript
     for field bit in 0..32 do